databendlabs/databend/docs/doc/09-faq/03-how-to-get-server-logs.md

 ---
-title: How to get server logs
+title: How to Get Server Logs
 ---

 If you get an error from the client, such as: